richmondu/shipping_application/README.md

 # CI/CD

-CI/CD was done using Jenkins which retrieves code from my private Github repository and deploy to AWS EC2 instance
+Continuous Integration and Deployment was done using Jenkins which retrieves code from my private Github repository and deploy to AWS EC2 instance

 <img src="./_images/JenkinsUI.png" width="1000"/>